Fatma-GitHup/Fatma-GitHup/README.md

 ## Hi there 👋

-- 🔭 I’m data analysis specialist
+- 🔭 I’m a data analysis specialist
 - 📫 How to reach me: fatmaelrazazy@gmail.com